IndrajeetPatil/tidyBF/README.md

 ------------------------------------------------------------------------

-This package is no longer being maintained and has been removed from `CRAN`.
+This package is no longer being maintained and has been archived both on `CRAN` and `GitHub`.

 All its functionality and development have now moved to the `statsExpressions` package: